How To Buy Carpet Wisely!

 Above is an illustration that shows what tack-less strips are and how they are positioned.

-Second, the pad is rolled out and stapled down to wooden floors or glued down to concrete floors.
-The pad is then trimmed up to the inside edge of the tack strips, and secured to the floor with staples, tape or glue making sure that the pad does not lie on top of the tack strip.
+Next, the pad is rolled out and stapled down to wooden floors or glued down to concrete floors.
+The pad is then trimmed up to the inside edge of the tack strips, making sure that the pad does not lie on top of the tack strip.

 Next, the carpet is rolled out, in a predetermined direction, and if there are seams to be put together, preparation now begins.
 Because carpet usually comes only in 12 foot widths, it is sometimes necessary to seam together two pieces of carpet in order to make it wide enough for the room size.